Last Updated on by Karl

 How Does LinkedIn Learning Work?

-You need to be a LinkedIn member to have access to LinkedIn Learning.
+You need to be a LinkedIn member to access LinkedIn Learning.
 Personally, I don’t really think this represents a massive obstacle.
 Anyone serious enough about their career to want to take online courses is also serious enough about their career to have a profile on the world’s largest professional social network.

 LinkedIn Learning Content